MITO2i is pleased to announce it's 2023 call for

-All Graduate Students in any year of their studies can apply from the University of Toronto and any of the UofT partnering hospital institution participating in the call for proposal***.
+All Graduate Students in any year of their studies can apply from the University of Toronto and any of the UofT partnering hospital institutions participating in the call for proposals***.

-***Participating hospitals include UHN (Toronto General, Toronto Western, Princess Margaret Cancer Centre and Toronto Rehab), Sunnybrook Research Institute, Hospital for Sick Children Research Institute and Unity Health (St. Michael's Hospital)
+***Participating hospitals include Sunnybrook Research Institute, Hospital for Sick Children Research Institute and Unity Health (St. Michael's Hospital)

 The program funds are to be used towards stipend support, any additional costs will be covered by the supervisors.

 It is a requirement that the project should have an interdisciplinary approach and collaborations to enable the project are in place.
 To promote interdisciplinary research and collaborations students projects should have both their Primary Supervisor (Lead-PI) and a Co-Supervisor from a different discipline (Faculty/Departmental Unit).
 For Graduate Students under the supervision of a Primary Supervisor (Lead-PI) from one of the eligible hospital sites (see above) should also apply with a Co-Supervisor whose primary appointment is at UofT.
 Submissions are limited to one candidate per Lead-PI.